Peter-SB/Go-Chat-App/README.md

 This is an **instant messaging chat app** made to practice and expand my full-stack development abilities.
 It was built with a **Go** backend, a **React** frontend, and a **MySQL** database and all containerized using **Docker Compose** for repeatable and easy deployment.

-I've taken time to implement from scratch advanced patterns like **dependency injection** for modularity, scalability, and ease of testing.
+I've taken time to implement from scratch advanced patterns like **dependency injection** and **Interface-Based Polymorphism** for modularity, scalability, and ease of testing.
 I also investigated and implemented security measures such as **session management**, **CSRF tokens**, and custom **CORS middleware**.
 The project is complete with some examples of testing practices such as mock services and unit tests for demonstration of best practices in Go.

 # Features